Old Ordnance Survey Maps of Stockton on Tees

 St Ann's Hill, and from Mount Pleasant southward to Mill Street.
 Features include Stockton station, Newham Grange, West Stockton Iron Works,

 Westbourne Iron Works, Stockton Forge Works, NER North Shore Branch, North Shore Junction, Engine Works, Clarence Potteries, Portrack Lane Iron Works,

-workhouse, part of Stockton Malleable Iron Works, North Shore ship yard, cattle market, northern part of High Street.
-There are extensive street directory
+workhouse, part of Stockton Malleable Iron Works, North Shore ship yard, cattle market, northern part of High Street, etc.

-The map links up with Sheets 50.16 Stockton & Thornaby to the north.
+The map links up with Sheets 50.08 Norton to the north and 50.16 Stockton & Thornaby to the south.

 Follow this link for a complete list of our Stockton & Darlington area maps.

 You can order maps direct from our On-line Mapshop.

 For other information and prices, and other areas, go to The Index Page.

 Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.